joshuathayer/lupin-do/README.md

 ### An example

 See `./example` for a simple app that demonstrates basic use of `lupin-do`, including asynchronous event generation as the result of an AJAX request.

+### WIP

+This is a work in progress.
+I'm not entirely happy with how async events are handled, and I have no idea how this scales beyond the small projects I've used it on, either from an efficiency or complexity standpoint.